Moyinoluwa-10/flash-hackathon-meme-generator/README.md

 # Flash Hackathon
-This is a meme generator that was built during a hackathon.
-This was built with SHawn and Lidia Pena-Lauria
+This is a meme generator that was built during the TechWise Flash Hackathon.
+This was built with Shawn and Lidia Pena-Lauria